EinfachHans/cordova-plugin-contacts-x/readme.md

 ## Normalization E.164

 If `baseCountryCode` is passed as an option to the [find](#find) method, the plugin attempts to resolve the normalized phone numbers in E.164 format.
 Setting a wrong (ISO 3166-1 alpha-2) value would cause the libary to not be able to (correctly) resolve the normalized number.
-Typically the value should correspond to the device (sim) country.
+Typically the value should correspond to the device (SIM) country.

 #### Output example
 Assuming that the device is from the "Netherlands", the correct `baseCountryCode` would be `"NL"`.